WatIsDeze/SchizoMania-FTE/doc/SchizoMania/DEVNOTES.md

 - [X] Health system, green = fine, yellow = caution, orange = extra caution, red = danger.
 - [_] Poisoned, you can be poisoned, yes.
 So a textual indicator (with symbols preferably) to show what is up.
 Poisoned, or... what have ya.
 - [X] Display the character in the menu, in case...
 - [_] Implement item "inspection".
 So one can take a closer look at an item, and possibly acquire an item if clicking on something?
-Who knows.
+      Like a letter which may need to be opened, before you can read it.
+But also, to observe if there's for example some cryptical text on it.
 - [_] Implement APAP Pill Bottle

 ## Entities - Prototype 0.1:
 - [_] Remove game_locked_Door
 - [_] Rename egui_mainmenu to gui_mainmenu